Unzor/aitu-lang/README.md

 # aitu-lang
-Aitu - a "programming language" that is usable for every programming language
+Aitu - an unreadable "programming language" that is usable for every programming language

 # Usage
 To run a file: